Getting Employee Feedback Right in 2019

 Unhappy employees are a liability to an organization.
-A Gallup research poll found that 87% of workers worldwide are disengaged in their job.
+A Gallup research poll found that 87 percent of workers worldwide are disengaged in their job.
 Disengaged employees can cause serious financial damage to an organization.
 Dissatisfied employees cost U.S. businesses (both SMBs and enterprises) $450 - $550 billion per year.

-Disinterested employees can commit anything from small offenses like productivity issues to grave errors like stealing confidential data or resources.
-Whatever it is, when an employee is not that into you, it is better to get to the bottom of the issue, before it starts affecting your organization’s bottom line.
+Disinterested employees can commit anything from avoiding responsibilities to committing grave errors like stealing confidential data or resources.
+Whatever it is, when an employee is just not that into you, it is better to get to the bottom of the issue, before it starts affecting your organization’s bottom line.
 This is where employee feedback comes in.

 Employee feedback results offer a baseline assessment of where you’re at and what’s wrong with your organization.
 Often, it might seem like a case of preparing a questionnaire, having employees fill it out, and then analyzing results.
 But, there’s a lot more to employee feedback surveys than that.
-Here’s how you can get employee feedbacks right in 2018.
+Here’s how you can get employee feedback right.

-Employee feedback allows organizations to determine how their workers feel about the management, office environment, team members, training, career opportunities, and more.
-It helps organizations to make conscious choices about what they should stop doing, continue doing, and start doing to keep their employees satisfied.
-In most organizations, the HR team handles employee feedback.
+Employee feedback allows organizations to determine how their workers feel about the management, office environment, team members, the employee training process, career opportunities, and more.
+It helps organizations to make conscious choices about what they should stop doing, continue doing, and start doing to keep their employees satisfied and motivated.

 Frequent employee feedback helps businesses measure fluctuations in the employee pulse when a change or new initiative is implemented.
 At its core, employee feedback shows whether or not your workforce feels invested in your organization’s mission and success.